SyrianMusic/syrian-music-www/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Clone the Project
-2. Create your Feature Branch off of the `develop` branch (`git checkout -b feature/AmazingFeature develop`)
+2. Create your Feature Branch off of the `main` branch (`git checkout -b feature/AmazingFeature main`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request to the `develop` branch
+5. Open a Pull Request to the `main` branch

 ### Releasing

-1. Create a release branch (e.g. `release/1.0.0`)[^1] with the changes you'd like to push to staging.
-2. After the changes have been approved, create a commit (message `v1.0.0`) updating the version number in the `package.json` .
-3. Tag this commit with the version number (e.g. `1.0.0`).
-4. Merge the branch into `main`.
-5. Merge `main` into `develop`.
+All commits to master are automatically deployed by Netlify.

 [^1]: See [Semantic versioning for end-user applications](https://medium.com/@u_glow/making-sense-of-semantic-versioning-for-end-user-software-applications-a3049d97478b) for guidance on versioning.